 “Taking another person's image or graphic and giving them a “shout out,” linkback, or any other type of attribution does not negate copyright infringement.
 Common sense may say that an artist wants exposure for their work, but we're talking about the law here, and common sense doesn't always parallel.
 Copyright law gives the copyright holder the right to decide where their work is published, and maybe they don't want their work on your site, in your book, included in your newsletter or distributed to your social media network.
 It's not for us to question why they wouldn't want exposure.”

 If you love a photo that doesn't have credit listed, you can look for the source using the Chrome Extension Search by Image.
 When you run the Chrome extension, all the photos that you see on the web will have the tiny blue camera in the bottom right corner.
 You can click this camera to initiate the Google photo search.

 A search for an image pulls up something like this in Google:

 If you use photos without permission, you can receive a DMCA Takedown Notice and possibly be fined.
 Here is more information about what a DMCA Takedown Notice is and how to file a DMCA Takedown Notice if you need to.
-Again, from my super smart friend Sara Hawkins.
+Again, from my super-smart friend Sara Hawkins.
 Why am I quoting Sara so extensively?
-She is an attorney, I am not.
-These are legal issues and while the web seems like the wild, wild west, we can't legally do whatever we want.
+She is an attorney, and I am not.
+These are legal issues, and while the web seems like the wild, wild west, we can't' t legally do whatever we want.
 You can get in trouble for photos on posts on your blog or social media posts.
 And I should also note, that Sara provides guidance in her writing and I'm sharing that with you but if you have specific legal questions please consult an attorney.

 How can you find photos to use on your blog or social media?
 Let's talk about places to legally get free photos.